kgojiwong/csv2db/README.md

   4.Then the progress will be shown on the toolstripbar

-  if 'first line contains columns' is unchecked , the program may create a datatable.
+  if 'first line contains columns' checked ,and specified datatable does not exist, the program may create a datatable. if 'first line contains columns' uncheck ,and specified datatable does not exist, errors may occur.

 #Export